Wills still faces charges including trafficking a minor

 Headed New Hampshire & Michigan humane societies

-Wills in 1972 was hired at recommendation of then-Humane Society of the U.S. president John Hoyt to head the New Hampshire Humane Society.
+Wills in 1972 was hired at recommendation of then-Humane Society of the U.S. president John Hoyt to head the Nashua Humane Society in New Hampshire.
 Wills reportedly left that position in 1978 just before the board discovered that funds were missing.

 Hoyt then recommended Wills to the Michigan Humane Society, where Wills was executive director from 1979 to 1989.
 Wills resigned from Michigan Humane when the board began inquiring into the disappearance of $1.6 million.
 Bookkeeper Denise Hopkins was later convicted of embezzling $56,000 of the missing sum.